NLaff/Lafferty.co-v2/content/reviews/best-email-client.md

 ![Spike Email App](/uploads/spike.png)
 Spike is a conversational and collaborative email client.
 It's design is much more like a text conversation than your traditional email client.
 Spike takes an old school technology like email and brings it into the modern era with tasks and collaborative notes.

+Using Spike truly feels much more conversational.
+The entire design and UI changes how you communicate with people and makes using common email cliches of "Hi <Name>, hope you are well!" feel awkward and unnecessary.

+Spike has recently added new features, like the ability to send voice messages over email and fully integrated video calls.
+Spike is transforming into a collaborative communication platform that goes beyond just sending emails.

-Spike is cross-platform and supports both Macs and PCs
+Spike is cross-platform and supports both Macs, PCs, iOS, and Android.

 #### Pricing
 ![Spike Pricing](/uploads/spikepricing.png)

 Spike has a competitive free tier that includes up to 15k message history and 5gb of storage.
 Plenty for the average user to get a feel for using it.

-Upgrading to $4/month gets you unlimited messaging history, 50gb of storage, and a whole lot more.
+Upgrading to $15/month gets you unlimited messaging history, 50gb of storage, access to priority support, and the ability to start a video call with up to 10 people.
+Perfect for the email power user.

-Bumping that price to $6/month moves you into the business tier, which doubles your storage to 100gb and allows unlimited groups.
+The next tier is for Teams which requires a minimum of 2 seats which cost $10/month each.
+This tier gives you almost unlimited everything with video calls limited to 50 people.
+Message storage is also increased to 100GB.

+Lastly their business tier is best suited for larger organizations trying to roll Spike out to entire business units.
+Pricing there starts at $7/month billed annually and includes a dedicated account manager.

 #### Features
 * Conversational email (more like a text than an email)
+* Video Meetings
+* Voice messages
 * Collaborative notes & tasks
 * Group chat
 * Advanced search